Promos and taxes are calculated at CheckOut

 Wands, khuyas, pencils, cell phones....whatever!
-These are nice little bags made of repurposed hand spun, hand woven llama and/or alpacha or sheep wool and featuring colorful geometric designs from villages of the Sacred Valley in Cusco, Peru.
+These are nice little bags made of repurposed hand-spun, hand-woven llama and/or alpaca or sheep wool and featuring colorful geometric designs from villages of the Sacred Valley in Cusco, Peru.
 Zippered and lined in black material on the inside.
 Let us surprise you and pick one for you.

 Sacred Valley Textiles